datMaffin/vim-colors-bionik2/README.md

 # vim-colors-bionik2
-Successor of my bionik color scheme
+Successor of my Vim color scheme "bionik"

 ## Why a successor to bionik